LiorKogan/V1/README.md

 _Implicit latent pattern-entities_ are pattern-entities that appear
 - right of a negator (see Q12, Q22, Q288)
-- right of a _None_ quantifier, except branches (or sub-branch of a sequence of quantifiers that follows the _None_ quantifier) that starts with an 'O' (see Q359)
+- right of a _None_ quantifier, except branches (or subbranch of a sequence of quantifiers that follows the _None_ quantifier) that starts with an 'O' (see Q359)

 Such typed and untyped entities are required to have no assignments; hence, trivially, no assignments would be reported.
 Such concrete entities would not be reported as well (see Q20).